bigwiv/Biopython-cn/chr8.rst

 variant of ``map`` (``Hit.map``).
 Both of ``Hit.filter`` and ``Hit.map``
 work on the ``HSP`` objects a ``Hit`` has.

-8.1.3??HSP
+8.1.3  HSP
 ~~~~~~~~~~

 ``HSP`` (high-scoring pair) represents region(s) in the hit sequence
 that contains significant alignment(s) to the query sequence.
 It
 contains the actual match between your query sequence and a database
 entry.
-As this match is determined by the sequence search tool¡¯s
+As this match is determined by the sequence search toolâ€™s
 algorithms, the ``HSP`` object contains the bulk of the statistics
 computed by the search tool.
 This also makes the distinction between
 ``HSP`` objects from different search tools more apparent compared to
-the differences you¡¯ve seen in ``QueryResult`` or ``Hit`` objects.
+the differences youâ€™ve seen in ``QueryResult`` or ``Hit`` objects.

-Let¡¯s see some examples from our BLAST and BLAT searches.
-We¡¯ll look at
+Letâ€™s see some examples from our BLAST and BLAT searches.
+Weâ€™ll look at
 the BLAST HSP first:

 .. code:: verbatim